icosahedron/flagrantsystemerror/src/posts/git-docker-gogs.md

 ---
 # Git on the Home Front (Setting up a Git Service in Docker) #

 I have a little home server at which I keep a number of services that I use locally.
 One of these is a [Gogs](https://gogs.io) server to house my personal code that I don't (yet) feel is ready for GitHub or other public repositories.

 To keep it quasi-secure, I use https, and to do that, I use Let's Encrypt certificates.
 Recently the certificate ran out, and I had to dig back through to see how I had set up the site so I could reset the certificate.

-This is a record of how I set it up for my own records and perhaps for someone else who wants something simple to house their code.
+This is an account of how I set it up for my own records and the thought that perhaps someone else might find it useful.
 I'm sure there are better ways to set this up and make it more automated, but this suffices for what I need, and I didn't want to spend too much time on it.

 ## On the Dock ##

 To keep the set up as easy and isolated as possible, I use [Docker for OSX](http://www.docker.com/products/overview).
 If you haven't used Docker recently, the latest version of Docker is much easier to administrate.
-Gone is Virtual Box, instead Docker using the native virtualization of OSX (and Windows too).
+Gone is Virtual Box.
+Instead Docker uses the native virtualization of OSX (and Windows too).

 Since I host other services as well, I use nginx as a reverse proxy.
 As nginx has data that needs to persist across container invocations, I created a couple of volumes for it: one to hold the configuration and another to hold the web pages and other data.

 ```
 docker volume create nginx-config
 docker volume create nginx-data
 ```

-With these set up, I set up nginx proper in docker, mounting the data and configuration volumes where nginx looks for them by default:
+With these set up, I set up nginx proper in docker, mounting the data and configuration volumes where nginx looks for them by
+default:

 ```
 docker run --name nginx -v nginx-config:/etc/nginx -v nginx-data:/usr/share/nginx/html -p 80:80 -p 443:443 -d nginx